thinkcompany/think_dev-standards/development-standards/accessibility.md

 ### Radio Buttons and Checkboxes

 Radio buttons and checkboxes are typically thematically grouped, and as such should be nested within a fieldset group.
-The group should have a descriptive legend.
+The group needs a descriptive legend.

 **Bad**: